marcoonroad/talents/README.md

 [![Build Status](https://travis-ci.org/marcoonroad/talents.svg?branch=master)](https://travis-ci.org/marcoonroad/talents)

 This library provides talents, a kind of traits/mixins/roles applied on object-level.
-However, the set of operators known in these four features are somehow _very restricted_ in this library.
+However, the set of operators known in these four features is somehow _very restricted_ in this library.
 To be honest, this library only supports the following operators:
 + Symmetric sum (a.k.a conflict-aware merge operator) of talents, and;
 + Inheritance/inclusion of talents (with potentially replaced definitions).